brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

-My work-life balance was great for the next year, despite having 2 jobs.
-So, no complaints.
+My work-life balance was great for the next year despite having 2 jobs.

 Then, I had the opportunity to get into Web 3.0.

-At that point, I had already been personally investing and trading Cryptocurrencies and NFTs for about 1.5 years.
+At that point, I had already invested and traded Cryptocurrencies and NFTs for about 1.5 years.

 We felt that it would be irresponsible to invest resources and time on a whim just because it was trending.